-Regeneration will be collected on each of the 5 plots within the plot-cluster.
-It will be counted on a circular milacre plot (3.7 foot radius) located at 6.6 m (20 feet) from the plot center, in the East direction (90 degrees) If E is unavailable, go clockwise (S, W, N).
-This milacre plot will be permanent, so mark the center with a $\frac{1}{2}$ inch pvc pipe.
+In 1998 through 2002, regeneration was recorded on each plot-cluster as a measure of the 1998 ice storm impact, but this was discontinued in 2003.
+The procedure was as follows.
+Regeneration was collected on each of the 5 plots within the plot-cluster.
+It was counted on a circular milacre plot (3.7 foot radius) located at 6.6 m (20 feet) from the plot center, in the East direction (90 degrees) If E was unavailable, a second choice was made going clockwise (S, W, N).
+The milacre plot was permanently marked at the center with a 1⁄2 inch pvc pipe.

-Regeneration will be counted on the milacre plot in 3 categories: Sugar maple, Other hardwoods, and Conifers.
-Other hardwoods include all commercial tree species.
-Each category will contain 2 divisions: Seedlings < 1 m in height, and Seedlings & Saplings > 1 m in height, but < 10 cm dbh.
-Further, the Seedling < 1 m will be divided into 2 classes: < 30 cm in height, and from 30 cm to 1 m in height.
+Regeneration was counted on the milacre plot in 3 categories: Sugar maple, Other hardwoods, and Conifers.
+Other hardwoods included all commercial tree species.
+Each category contained 2 divisions: Seedlings < 1 m in height, and Seedlings & Saplings > 1 m in height, but < 10 cm dbh.
+Further, the Seedling < 1 m was divided into 2 classes: < 30 cm in height, and from 30 cm to 1 m in height.